All proceedings concerned with academic dishonesty against a student are confidential to the extent permitted by applicable laws.

 I. A faculty member, a student or a representative of the Dean of the College of Liberal Arts and Sciences may bring charges of academic dishonesty against a student.

-- A faculty member who has evidence suggesting that a student is guilty of academic dishonesty should:
+A faculty member who has evidence suggesting that a student is guilty of academic dishonesty shall:

 - Confront the student with the evidence.
-This meeting is best held in the faculty member's office and should take place within five (5) working days of the discovery of alleged academic ethics violation.
-The instructor may want to request the presence of the department chair at this meeting.
+This meeting is best held in the faculty member's office and should take place as soon as possible after the discovery of alleged academic ethics violation (ideally, within five (5) working days).
+The Academic Ethics Committee strongly suggests that the instructor include a third party at the meeting.

 - Determine appropriate consequences.
 These consequences may include a failing or zero grade on the assignment in question or a failing grade in the course.
 If the faculty member feels that issuance of a failing grade is an insufficient penalty, the faculty member may request additional consequences by requesting a formal hearing from the Academic Ethics Committee (AEC).